miso-lims/walkthroughs/_includes/project-create.md

 To create a new project:

-1. After logging in, click the _My Projects_ tab at the top of the MISO dashboard.
+1. After logging in, click the _Projects_ link under _Preparation_ in the menu on the left side of the screen.
 1. Click the _Add_ button at the top left corner.
 The _Create Project_ page will display with a number of fields that you can fill in.
 1. Ignore Project ID and Name, since they are set by MISO once the Project is saved.